 Other than promoting a healthy metabolism and transporting essential vitamins, healthy fat also helps insulate and protect vital organs.

 Even if you have a smaller frame, most "thinner" people still have at least 10 percent body fat just for these reasons.
 Fat serves as a cushion for organs and protects them from being harmed by any sort of trauma.

 Embracing Healthy Fats in the Diet

 Now that the question of, "What do fats do for the body?" is verified, you might be anxious to know how to include healthier options into your diet.
 Fortunately, replacing unhealthy fats with healthy fats in the diet can be simple, including by checking ingredient labels, making a grocery list filled with healthy fat options, and cooking with healthy oils in the kitchen.

 Furthermore, bistroMD offers an extensive list of recipes embracing healthy fats, including blackened salmon paired with Cajun cauliflower florets, baked tilapia with tomato caper sauce, Asian tuna steak, apple walnut crisp, and a creamy avocado ice cream!

 But wait, bistroMD also offers balanced meals straight to your doorsteps!
-Each meal contains 1,100 to 1,400 calories daily with 40 to 50 percent of total caloric intake from lean, adequate protein, 20 to 25 percent of calories from healthy fats, and 30 to 35 percent from complex carbohydrate.
+Each meal contains an average of 1,200 to 1,400 calories daily with 40 to 50 percent of total caloric intake from lean, adequate protein, 20 to 25 percent of calories from healthy fats, and 30 to 35 percent from complex carbohydrate.